 Jacoby talks about five aspects of viruses.

 1. Viruses can live on objects

 The length of time a virus can survive on a surface depends upon the type of virus and the surface involved.
-There is a reason why medical experts stress disinfecting consistently throughout the day and the fact that droplets can spread person to person and person to object to person rather quickly.
+There is a reason why medical experts stress using COVID 19 Disinfection services or Healthcare Industry Disinfection Technology throughout the day and the fact that droplets can spread person to person, person to object, and object to person rather quickly.

 2. Social distancing is essential for some viruses

 Social distancing is deliberately increasing the physical space between people to avoid spreading illness.
 Staying at least six feet away from other people lessens your chances of catching COVID-19.
 Canceling events that are likely to draw crowds is an example of social distancing.